 The sure, steady pace of a law, accountancy, surveying or architects firm is a very distant memory.
 The challenges facing professional services are numerous.

-With every challenge comes an opportunity, so consider this article a list of opportunities to embrace and not challenges to overcome.
-This article focuses attention on the small to medium sized firms in the USA and UK.
-The Magic Circle Firms, global architecture practices and accountancy and surveying firms are so big, they operate in the same way as corporate entities.
+With every challenge comes an opportunity.
+So consider this article a list of opportunities to embrace and not challenges to overcome.
+This article focuses attention on the small to medium-sized firms in the USA and UK.
+The Magic Circle Firms, global architecture practices and accountancy and surveying firms are so big, that they operate in the same way as corporate entities.

 If you’re leading a small to mid-sized firm across one to ten locations, then read on.

 Speed.
 Since the iPhone burst onto the scene in 2007 everything in business has changed.

 Lawyers, accountants, architects and surveyors are now available to their clients 24/7.
 Clients who expect to be responded to quickly.
 Even at the weekends and late into the evening.

 This has put enormous pressure on the work-life balance of almost all professionals I come across at Tricres.
 Managing Partners are running at one hundred miles an hour to keep up with their own professional workload.
 Not to mention as well as the rapidly changing nature of their businesses.

 That brings me to the other area for professional services firms that is changing rapidly.
 Leadership and expectations around leadership.
 It’s no longer good enough to be a great lawyer, talented architect or brilliant accountant.
 The Managing Partners must have great leadership skills and superb business acumen.
 Essential to guide their firms through the choppy waters of change.

 Your strategy of three years ago is barely relevant today.
 It’s virtually impossible to plan accurately more than two years ahead.
 The landscape is changing so rapidly.